Menu

 Can I Mount Multiple Fixtures on a High-Wind Rated Pole?

-The key consideration involves balancing fixture quantity with pole height and local wind conditions.
-Most high-wind installations accommodate 2-4 fixtures depending on fixture size and mounting configuration.
-Compact LED fixtures create less wind resistance than traditional shoebox designs, allowing more fixtures per pole while maintaining safety margins.
+Multiple fixtures increase total wind load calculation, with most high-wind installations accommodating 2-4 fixtures depending on fixture size and mounting configuration.
+Compact LED fixtures create less wind resistance than traditional shoebox designs, and shorter arm extensions help minimize wind exposure.

 How Can I Prevent High-Wind Poles From Falling or Bending?